aplteam/Tatin/docs/TatinUserSettings.md

 ```

-Shows most of the data that is saved in the user settings except the API key(s).
+shows most of the data that is saved in the user settings for registries, except the API key(s).

 If you would like to see the API keys as well specify the `-full` flag.